Biochar in Biogas Plants

 Anaerobic fermentation is constantly influenced by factors such as ammonia, hydrogen sulfide, high salinity and trace elements, low pH, shear forces, and temperature fluctuations2Christian Wurzer, 72.
 Green Carbon Webinar – Biochar use for anaerobic digestion”, published 24 March 2022 by Christian Wurzer at https://www.youtube.com/watch?v=i4wLMiqiDK0.

 Furthermore, biochar can be a favorable alternative to other additives and catalysts.
-This is because “the susceptibility of the biogas process to faults, especially at its performance limits, requires the use of various additives or auxiliary materials.
+This is because “the susceptibility of the anaerobic digestion process to faults, especially at its performance limits, requires the use of various additives or auxiliary materials.
 Thus, the addition of expensive trace elements, especially in mono-digestion, is no longer conceivable without them.”3RÖDGER, Jan-Markus, et al. Steigerung des Biogasertrages durch die Zugabe von Pflanzenkohle.
 Müll und Abfall, 2013, 9.
 Jg., Nr.
 13, S. 477 https://chiemgau-agrar.de/wp-content/uploads/2019/10/Artikel-Steigerung-des-Biogasertrages-durch-Pflanzenkohle.pdf

 Biochar is an effective way to store carbon in the long-term.
-Thus, the application of biochar leads to negative emissions and carbon removal certificates (CORC) can be sold.
+Thus, the application of biochar leads to negative emissions and carbon removal certificates can be sold.

 Degree of Development

-Zhao et.al. describe the challenges faced by anaerobic disgestion and point out a solution: “Anaerobic digestion (AD4anaerobic digestion) technology still faces several challenges, including low methane productivity, unstable operating efficiency, and undesirable degradation of refractory materials.
+Zhao et.al. describe the challenges faced by anaerobic digestion and point out a solution: “Anaerobic digestion (AD4anaerobic digestion) technology still faces several challenges, including low methane productivity, unstable operating efficiency, and undesirable degradation of refractory materials.
 Biochar has recently been incorporated into the AD process as a promising alternative to increase methane production.”5Weixin Zhao, Haizhou Yang, Shufei He, Qingliang Zhao, Liangliang Wei, A review of biochar in anaerobic digestion to improve biogas production: Performances, mechanisms and economic assessments, Bioresource Technology, Volume 341, 2021, 125797, ISSN 0960-8524, https://doi.org/10.1016/j.biortech.2021.125797

 Application

-Biogas biochar can be added to the main fermentation as well as to the secondary fermentation.
+Biochar for biogas can be added to the main fermentation as well as to the secondary fermentation.

 In the aforementioned scientific study, the best results were obtained with coarse-grained biochar particles7RÖDGER, Jan-Markus, et al. Steigerung des Biogasertrages durch die Zugabe von Pflanzenkohle.
 Müll und Abfall, 2013, 9.
 Jg., Nr.
 13, S. 477. https://chiemgau-agrar.de/wp-content/uploads/2019/10/Artikel-Steigerung-des-Biogasertrages-durch-Pflanzenkohle.pdf.
 This is reflected by the range of currently available biochar products for biogas production: biochar substrates with a rather large particle size between approx. 0.5 – 2 cm are offered for biogas treatment.
-Since the biochar is very stable, it is completely preserved and enhances the value of the fermentation residues.

 Dosage